pcholakov/restate-formation/README.md

 Exposes the following RPC operations:

-- create function
-- update function (TODO)
-- delete function
+- create / update / delete function
-- describe a function by name
+- describe a existing function

 A function has the following model: